jruwaard/aph_ema_handbook/docs/R.md

 R's attractiveness lies in the ease with which it can be extended with new functionality.
-Through so-called packages, which can be freely downloaded from the internet, specialized functions can be added to your workspace.
+Through so-called packages, which can be freely downloaded from the internet, specialized functions can be added to your work-space.

 ### Installing R-packages from CRAN
 \index{CRAN}